dheydari0/PolymodalSpectrumGenerator/README.md

 This package made good use of the “msa” package, “An R Package for Multiple Sequence Alignment” developed by Enrico Bonatesta, Christoph Kainrath, and Ulrich Bodenhofer.

+This package also used the “grid” package to generate the resulting plot, and “shiny” for the webapp.

+My primary contribution is the development of the algorithm which sorts the variants, and generates the positional and strength data which is used to plot them.

 ## References